A non-comprehensive collection

 The crowd sighs; clearly disgusted that part of their life was wasted looking at me received a medal.

-- Join below with just an email address today for free, exclusive ramblings, guaranteed never to flood your inbox.
-Also follow Justin on Twitter for cringe-worthy puns, recaps of Hot Pocket binges, and topical jokes about balms, creams, and his rash-y lifestyle.
+– Join below with just an email address today for free, exclusive ramblings, guaranteed never to flood your inbox.
+Follow Justin on Twitter for cringe-worthy puns and topical jokes about balms and creams.